 Velodyne Lidar: Founded in 2005 by David Hall, the company focuses on providing lidar and software solutions for autonomous vehicles, driver assistance, delivery solutions, and robotics.
-Velodyne Lidar went public through SPAC-route on Nasdaq on Sept.
+Velodyne Lidar went public through the SPAC route on Nasdaq on Sept.
 30 under the ticker symbol "VLDR."

 Luminar Technologies: The company went public through the SPAC route on Dec.
 3. The stock almost doubled in value immediately after listing.
 It was founded in 2012 by CEO Austin Russell.
 In May 2020, Luminar signed a multi-year agreement with Volvo.
 The company’s high-tech sensors will provide hands-free highway driving in select Volvo vehicles in 2022.

-While some companies like Zoox procure their LiDAR from external suppliers, others companies like Waymo and Yandex have their own suite of internally developed LiDARs.
-In contrast, Argo, Cruise, and Aurora bought LiDAR companies to fulfil their self-driving ambitions.
+While some companies like Zoox procure their lidar from external suppliers, other companies like Waymo and Yandex have their own suite of internally developed lidars.
+In contrast, Argo, Cruise, and Aurora bought lidar companies to fulfill their self-driving ambitions.